dendibakh/dendibakh.github.io/_posts/2021-12-30-Twitter-Spaces-Highlights.md

 In this short blog post I decided to capture the most important highlights from all the Twitter Spaces conversations that I had during the year 2021.
 Some of those are not exact quotes, but rather my interpretation of their thoughts, I hope they call me out when I misinterpreted something.
 In no particular order:

-1.
 Daniel Lemire:
 "Benchmarking should become as common as unit tests."
-"Think about SW performance from the first principles.
+Think about SW performance from the first principles.
 Ask yourself: how fast my code COULD run."

+Nadav Rotem:
+"Right now LLVM compiler optimizes C++ as if it was C (pointers all over the place)."
+We could benefit from capturing high-level language semantics as well.

+Mark Dawson:
 Low-latency industries (high-frequence trading, real-time robotics) fight hard the fact that most of HW and SW components are build around maximizing throughput, not latency.
-Mark Dawson

-Nadav Rotem - how important perf is for Facebook.
-"Right now LLVM compiler optimizes C++ as if it was C, pointers all over the place.
-We need to capture high-level language semantics as well."
-Nadav Rotem.
+Ivica Bogosavljevic:

-Memory bottlenecks are the most common performance issue in modern SW.
-Ivica Bogosavljevic
+"Memory bottlenecks are the most common performance issue in modern SW."

+Thomas Dullien:
-"I predict that performance optimization and efficiency in the cloud is going to be way more important 5 years down the line and 10 years down the line to the point where we will eventually have the equivalent of the C-level executive in organizations that’s responsible for the efficient delivery of digital goods." - Thomas Dullien
+"I predict that performance optimization and efficiency in the cloud is going to be way more important 5-10 years down the line to the point where we will eventually have the equivalent of the C-level executive in organizations that’s responsible for the efficient delivery of digital goods."

+Tomer Morad:
+"The world doesn't like to do SW performance tuning".
+Systems should be able to tune themselves automatically.

+James Reinders:
+"Parallelism is in data."
+A better algorithm is better than a better HW :) .
+"SW libraries should be heterogeneous from the start".
+"We all will be heterogeneous devs in 10 years from now".

+Arnaldo Carvalho De Melo:
+"BPF is eating the world".

+Bryan Cantrill:
+"People serious about SW do their own HW."
+The future is in HW/SW co-designed open platforms.

+Andrey Akinshin:
+There is no universal benchmarking method/approach that can be applied everywhere.
+Benchmarking very much depends on your business goals.

+## Tools that we were talking about:
 OxideComputer -
 Prodfiler -
 Concertio -
+SYCL -

 If you were my guest and you don't see yourself in this list, sorry, I haven't save the notes for every episode, so it's hard for me to recover everything.
 Sorry about that.